Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/20-creating-a-signature/+page.md

 ---

-<a name="top"></a>
+> </a>

 ### Introduction

 In this lesson, we'll create a signature for a default **Anvil** address, allowing a third-party account to claim tokens on its behalf.

 Ensure you have a local Anvil node running, by executing the `anvil` command in your terminal and use the `foundryup` command to get the vanilla version of Foundry.